uyar/pygenstub/README.rst

   python pygenstub.py foo.py

-If pygenstub is activated as a Sphinx extension (after *sphinx.ext.autodoc*), it will insert type comments into the docstring.
+If pygenstub is activated as a Sphinx extension (after *sphinx.ext.autodoc*), it will insert type comments into the docstring:

 .. code-block:: python